 Legal authority: Minn.
 Stat.
 245A.10

 In order to make a change to your license, you will need to reach out to your licensor and request a Change in License Information Form.
+Your licensor will provide you with this document.
 You will submit your requested change to your licensor using that form.
 Depending on the nature of the change, there may be additional action required from you or your licensor prior to approving the change.
 For example, your licensor may need verifying documentation from you, there may be inspections needed, and/or your licensor may need to make a visit to your site.

 A change in the license holder requires a new application.
-Licenses are not transferrable.
+Licenses are not transferable.

 A change to the authorized agent requires a notarized signature form and a cleared background study for the authorized agent.